XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/xchainaccountcreatecommit.md

 ---
 html: xchainaccountcreatecommit.html
 parent: transaction-types.html
+seo:
-blurb: Create an account on one of the chains that the bridge connects.
+    description: Create an account on one of the chains that the bridge connects.
 This account serves as the bridge entrance for that chain.
 labels:
   - Interoperability
 status: not_enabled